JDShu/SCOPE/askbot/doc/source/sending-email-to-askbot.rst

 =======================

-Askbot supports asking exercises by email via the IMAP protocol, probleming by email is not yet supported.
+Askbot supports asking exercises by email via the IMAP protocol, adding problems by email is not yet supported.

 .. note::
     This feature is still experimental and some emails will not